Date of Award

 Due to years of serving as the world’s manufacturing hub, and appropriately developing a global reputation of being environmentally-unfriendly, China has since sought to rejuvenate its image by becoming an international leader in the realm of wind power.
 However, if one were to pull back the curtain on China’s wind energy program,they would find that the Chinese Communist Party may be intentionally puttingon a facade.
 By reporting the number of wind turbines constructed nationally, but not the number of turbines actually generating electricity, China has hoodwinked the worldwide energy sector and general public.
 The idle wind turbines cost China not only valuable energy, but also roughly $2 Billion annuallyin forgone revenue.
 In order to achieve wind success, China must deal first with its most significant bottleneck: an outdated and inefficient energy grid infrastructure.
 By choosing to build wind turbines before constructing a Smart Grid to support their energy transmission, China has shot itself in the foot environmentally, geopolitically, and economically.
 This thesis exposes an important defect in China’s energy system and will be of use to all with interests in business ethics, the environment, engineering, and economists alike.

 Barker, Harrison Andrew, "Wind Power in China: Has China Greenwashed the Global Energy Sector?"
 (2016).
-Honors Theses and Student Projects.
+Honors Theses.
 108.